The Seven Churches part b

 Please note that this was written before Covid19!

 As individuals we can grow within a church and perhaps gain position and status and the praise of men.
 We can pepper our conversation with pious words of just how little we are and how great God is.
 But within our inner hearts is growing a self-dependency on our own strengths.
-Constant needs to be our cry to God that he keeps us pure.
-And God has his ways and means of keeping us pure, often through failure after failure, so that our independent spirit is broken and we genuinely begin to live in his strength rather than our own.
+We constantly need to cry to God that he keeps us pure.
+God has his ways and means of keeping us pure, often through failure after failure, so that our independent spirit is broken and we genuinely begin to live in his strength rather than our own.

 The church that loses its fire and prophetic edge will blend in better with the society around but will lose the pleasure of the Amen, the ruler of the creation.’

 Revelation 3:17 ‘But you do not realise that you are wretched, pitiful, poor, blind and naked’.

 Remember that Laodicea was famous for its banking, textiles and eye-ointments and so these words would have cut to the chase.

 But the truth is that we are all wretched and blind without the strength of Christ!
 We may inwardly boast of all our achievements and qualifications.
 But by ourselves we can produce nothing but hot air.
 It can be a painful process but we need to have the blinkers taken from our eyes that we may see our true nature outside of the providence of Christ.

 Brokenness is always the first step towards glory.

 Revelation 3:18 ‘I counsel you to buy from me gold refined in the fire, so that you can become rich’.